 The owner's servants came to him and said, 'Sir, didn't you sow good seed in your field?
 Where then did the weeds come from?'
 “No,” he answered, “because while you are pulling the weeds, you may root up the wheat with them.

-My husband walked in the front door ahead of me, all the while dropping black dirt on the carpet.
+A member of my family walked in the front door ahead of me, all the while dropping black dirt on the carpet.
 Looking over his shoulder, he said sheepishly, "I just had to get those weeds out of the front."

 I followed and picked up pieces of mulch, then went into the kitchen to throw away the sticks.
 As I dropped the refuse into the white plastic bag, I noticed inside sprawled below were tiny plants, ones which I’d nurtured and admired in their infancy for several weeks in a sunny spot by the front door.